katsu0511/hac_book_api/README.md

 ## Testing

-- Implemented unit testing mainly in Service layer
+The application includes multiple layers of testing to ensure reliability and maintainability.

+- Unit Testing
-- Use JUnit 5 + Mockito for unit testing
+  - JUnit 5 + Mockito
-- Repositories and external dependencies are mocked to focus on business logic
+  - Focused on business logic in the Service layer

+- Slice Testing
+  - Controller tests using @WebMvcTest
+  - Repository tests using Testcontainers + PostgreSQL

+- Integration Testing
+  - End-to-end testing with Spring Boot context
+  - Testcontainers + Docker used to run real PostgreSQL instances
+  - Flyway used to apply database schema in tests

+- Test Coverage
-- Test coverage is over 80%
+  - Over 80% coverage across core modules

+## CI/CD

+CI/CD pipeline is fully automated using GitHub Actions.

+- Build Docker image on push
+- Run automated tests (unit, slice, integration)
+- Push image to container registry
+- Deploy automatically to AWS EC2

+This ensures consistent deployments and prevents regressions.

 ## Deployment

+- Backend is containerized using Docker
-- Backend: AWS EC2
+- Deployed on AWS EC2
-- CI/CD is not yet introduced (planned for future improvement)
+- CI/CD pipeline automatically builds, tests, and deploys the application

 ## Future Improvement

-- Add integration testing of Controller layer
-- Automatic testing by CI (GitHub Actions)
 - Document API by OpenAPI (Swagger)
 - Expand authorization management (e.g. administrator role)